Doppler Labs: History

 In March 2017, Doppler Labs sued Bose for trademark infringement of their Here Buds trademark.

 The company supported the Over-the-Counter Hearing Aid Act of 2017 (OTC Hearing Aid Act).

 On November 1, 2017, Doppler Labs announced that the company would be winding down operations, and officially closed on December 1.
 The company cited problems raising additional Series C funding as the reason for the company shutting down.
 Wired wrote that the company unsuccessfully explored options to stay afloat including partnership, investment, and acquisition from companies such as Microsoft, Apple, Google, Amazon, and Facebook.
 It was preparing to launch its next product, Here Two, in 2018.

+In 2018 Dolby bought most of the remaining IP assets of Doppler Labs, under the direction of Wiggins.
+As of May 14, 2024 Wiggins acquired the trademark for Doppler Labs to relaunch as an Over-The-Counter hearing aid company.

 Partners

 In addition to its pre-existing partnerships with the Tao Group, Coachella, Bonnaroo and Outside Lands, in November 2016, Doppler Labs announced seven new partnerships with The New York Philharmonic, the Cleveland Cavaliers, the Fine Arts Museums of San Francisco, JetBlue, Gimlet Media, MADE Fashion and The New York Mets to bring Here One technology to sporting events, museums, concert halls, and other live environments.

 In December 2016, they also partnered with the Global Citizen Festival to launch #HereTogether, a movement aimed at bringing greater global awareness around efforts to prevent hearing loss and to promote innovation in hearing accessibility.
 As part of this initiative, Doppler Labs announced its Hearing Bill of Rights in April 2017.